zhemao/hodgepodge/README.md

 Usage is `htmlwrap.sh [filename]`.
 If filename is not provided, the script will read from standard input.

-## git-pullall.sh
+## pullall.sh

-Finds all git repositories in a directory and does `git pull origin master` on each of them.
-Usage is `git-pullall.sh [directory]`, where directory is the directory in which to start searching.
+Finds all git and mercurial repositories in a directory and does `git pull origin master` or `hg pull -u` on each of them.
+Usage is `pullall.sh [directory]`, where directory is the directory in which to start searching.
 It defaults to the current working directory.

 ## License